A Mother’s Day email campaign guide: how to honor all moms with empathy + 19 brand examples

-Similarly, UK-based Bloom & Wild received so much positive feedback from their first Mother’s Day opt-out campaign, that they’re bringing it back again this year.
+UK-based Bloom & Wild received so much positive feedback from their first Mother’s Day opt-out campaign that they’re bringing it back again this year.

 They also provide an opportunity to opt out on their ecommerce website.
 This gives customers yet another way to tell the brand they don’t want to receive messages around this holiday.

-You might be thinking: “But why would I give my subscribers the option to opt out and decrease my list size?”
+You might be thinking, “But why would I give my subscribers the option to opt out—and decrease my list size in the process?”

-If you only create an opt-out option for your Mother’s Day marketing campaigns, customers who opt out don’t have completely unsubscribe from your entire mailing list.
+First, if you only create an opt-out option for your Mother’s Day marketing campaigns, customers who opt out don’t have to completely unsubscribe from your entire mailing list.

-Plus, it’s a responsible and easy email tactic to implement and shows that you’re willing to go the extra mile to deliver a thoughtful customer experience.
+More important, though, it’s a responsible and easy email tactic to implement, and it shows that you’re willing to go the extra mile to deliver a thoughtful customer experience.

 2. Create a content plan that cultivates a supportive community

 Allowing your customers to opt out of Mother’s Day marketing initiatives is a positive way to reinforce that your brand understands sensitive or triggering situations.

-But sometimes showing staunch support for the groups of people who experience hardships during this time of year can also tell your customers, “I hear.
+But sometimes showing staunch support for the groups of people who experience hardships during this time of year can also tell your customers, “I hear you.
 I see you.
 And I stand with you.”

 Take a look at how Greetabl is promoting Mother’s Day this year:

 Not only have they implemented a Mother’s Day opt-out campaign, but they’ve partnered with FertilityTribe to empower women “who are battling their way towards motherhood” through their “Like a Warrior” Mother’s Day campaign.

-Greetabl is changing the Mother’s Day narrative and showing support for women who have suffered the loss of miscarriage, are struggling to conceive, or facing other hardships related to motherhood.
+Greetabl is changing the Mother’s Day narrative and showing support for women who have suffered the loss of miscarriage, are struggling to conceive, or are facing other hardships related to motherhood.

 When you widen what it means to honor motherhood this holiday and communicate with empathy, your brand can become a symbol of understanding, inclusivity, and community.

-To give you some inspiration, I’ve rounded up some examples of Mother’s Day emails that can serve as a launchpad for your own email marketing campaign.
+To give you some inspiration, we’ve rounded up some examples of Mother’s Day emails that can serve as a launchpad for your own email marketing campaign.